GerritCodeReview/plugins_commit-message-length-validator/src/main/resources/Documentation/config.md

 :	If set to `true`, reject commits whose subject or line
 	length exceeds the maximum allowed length.
 If not specified, defaults to `false`.
+	If set to `for-review`, it works as `false` for commits on `refs/heads/*` and as `true` for commits on all other refs.
+This allows rejecting only on refs for review.